Global Political Economy

 3. Market Failure

-A situation in which the allocation of goods and services is not efficient— exists another conceivable outcome where an actor may be made better-off without making someone else worse off ("Pareto efficient").
+A situation in which the allocation of goods and services is not efficient—there exists another conceivable outcome where an actor may be made better-off without making someone else worse off ("Pareto efficient").
+Market failures can be viewed as scenarios where individuals' pursuit of pure self-interest leads to results that are socially suboptimal.

 Examples: pollution (negative externality), lack of investment in basic research, monopolies, information asymmetry in healthcare markets